 During the whole-house dehumidifier installation, an additional duct brings outdoor air into the dehumidifier, which filters the air and removes moisture.
 Then that air is introduced into your home through your HVAC system’s supply vents.
 This is called positive pressure ventilation.
 You’re introducing fresh air, which forces “older” air to be expelled from your home.

-A dehumidifier actually does a better job of removing moisture than an ERV.
+A dehumidifier does a better job of removing moisture than an ERV.
 ERVs just transfer some of the incoming moisture to the outgoing air.
-Dehumidifiers actually take the humidity out of the air inside your home, turn it into condensate, and send it down a pipe to the ground outside your house.
+Dehumidifiers take the humidity out of the air inside your home, turn it into condensate, and send it down a pipe to the ground outside your house.

 HEPA filters can capture viruses.